NetworkBlockDevice/nbd/doc/proto.md

   `NBD_CMD_BLOCK_STATUS`.
 If set, the client is interested in only one extent per metadata context.
 If this flag is present, the server MUST NOT send metadata on more than one extent in the reply.
-Client implementors should note that using this flag on multiple contiguous requests is likely to be inefficient.
+Client implementers should note that using this flag on multiple contiguous requests is likely to be inefficient.
 - bit 4, `NBD_CMD_FLAG_FAST_ZERO`; valid during
   `NBD_CMD_WRITE_ZEROES`.
 If set, but the server cannot perform the